You are here:

-The working world is severely affected by demographic change.
+The working world is strongly affected by demographic change.
 It is therefore necessary to create suitable working conditions for older workers and to maintain their working capacity.

-The topic "Healthy ageing in work" is about identifying and evaluating long-term effects, side effects and interactions of work-specific stresses and demands.
+The thematic field "Healthy ageing at work" is about identifying and evaluating long-term effects, side effects and interactions of work-specific loads and demands.
 In addition, the opportunities and risks of working for health, physical and cognitive performance are explored.
-In addition, with the extension of the professional life, on-going monitoring of the working capacity is an important new task.
+Furthermore, with the extension of working life, on-going monitoring of the working capacity is an important new task.

-The Federal Institute for Occupational Safety and Health (BAuA) edits the results of the re-search projects in a target group-specific manner and makes them available to partners such as occupational physicians, security experts or consultants as well as networks.
+The Federal Institute for Occupational Safety and Health (BAuA) synthesises the results of the research projects in a target group-specific manner and makes them available to partners such as occupational physicians, safety experts or consultants as well as networks.

-The Department 1 "Principle Issues and Programmes" deals with the preservation of the work ability and employability over the entire professional career.
-At the same time, the focus is on the work-accompanying acquisition of skills as well as the testing of innovative preven-tive alliances.
-Furthermore, Department 1 supports various projects and networks and thus ensures the transdisciplinary task of disciplinary research.
-This is part of the New Quality of Work initiative.
+Department 1 "Policy Issues and Programmes" deals with the preservation of the workability and employability over the entire professional career.
+In doing so, the focus is on the work-accompanying acquisition of skills as well as the testing of innovative prevention alliances.
+Furthermore, Department 1 supports various projects and networks and thus ensures the transdisciplinary mission of the departmental research institute, e.g. as part of the Initiative New Quality of Work (INQA).

-Department 2 "Products and Systems" focuses on the design of technical working conditions.
-In doing so, risks for the working person are to be minimised and aspects of the human-oriented work design taken into account.
-In this process, technical-organisational work struc-tures, work processes as well as the work environment are considered and evaluated as a whole.
+Department 2 "Products and Work Systems" focuses on the design of technical working conditions.
+In doing so, risks for the workers are to be minimised and aspects of the human-oriented work design taken into account.
+In this process, technical-organisational work structures, work processes as well as the work environment are examined and evaluated as a whole.

 Department 3 "Work and Health" focuses on the health and performance of working people.
-In particular, more complex contexts of health-promoting and health-damaging conditions are examined and made accessible to holistic prevention approaches.
-The department develops concepts on mental stress and takes into account occupational histories and new forms of work.
+In particular, more complex associations of health-promoting and health-damaging conditions are examined and made accessible to holistic prevention approaches.
+The department develops concepts on mental load and takes into account occupational histories and new forms of work.